nbeaver/why-linux-is-better/README.rst

 http://new.office-watch.com/2008/make-a-consistent-drive-letter-or-path-to-a-removable-drive/

-This can be solved using NTFS mount points, but Windows doesn't use them for flash drives by default.
+Both of these problems can be solved using NTFS mount points, but Windows doesn't use them by default.
-There are also other limitations for mount points;
+There are also other limitations;
 for example, the recycle bin doesn't work as expected.

     The problem is the recycle bin.
 This "undo" option is maintained with a hidden